 The capital allocated to these preproduction projects represents nearly 40% of the balance sheets of supermajors today and currently produces no revenue, depressing returns on capital and cash generation, and should come online at various intervals over the next few years.

 Added value of proved reserves

-Proved reserves—those reserves claimed to have a reasonable certainty of being recoverable under existing economic and political conditions, with existing technology—are governed by accounting standards and third-party verification, whereas unproved reserves—those not meeting the standard to be classified as proved reserves—are ungoverned and unverified.
+Proved reserves—those reserves claimed to have a reasonable certainty of being recoverable under existing economic and political conditions with existing technology—are governed by accounting standards and third-party verification, whereas unproved reserves—those not meeting the standard to be classified as proved reserves—are ungoverned and unverified.
 We believe that at $50 per barrel for oil, 80% of the value of supermajors is represented by proved reserves, which demonstrates their lower risk profile.
 Moreover, even the risky part of the target valuation of supermajors, the unproved reserves, trades at book value.
-Contrast this to exploration and production companies, whose unproved reserves at $50 a barrel constitute 43% of their valuation and that trade at a significant multiple-to-book value2 based on their increased risk profile.
+Contrast this to exploration and production companies, whose unproved reserves at $50 a barrel constitute 43% of their valuation and that trade at a significant multiple-to-book value based on their increased risk profile.

-Could be at a turning point
+We could be at a turning point

-We are at a point in the capital investment cycle where supermajors should demonstrate significant growth in free cash flow as preproductive capital projects come online and capital intensity falls.
+We're at a point in the capital investment cycle where supermajors should demonstrate significant growth in free cash flow as preproductive capital projects come online and capital intensity falls.
 As supermajor production grows and capital intensity declines, even if oil prices don't go up, the valuation of the supermajors should improve.
 In addition, these companies are offering historically high dividend yields as we wait for the cycle to play out.

 We're just beginning to see these dynamics play out in the announced 2016 and 2017 capital budgets and production guidance of the supermajors.
 Production is forecast to continue to grow through 2018, while spending continues to fall.
 Going forward, we expect that the supermajors can further reduce spending beyond announced levels without significantly affecting their near-term production profile.